What to Do If You Failed Your A Levels | A Level Results 2021

 Before anything else, the first thing you should do is sign into UCAS Track.

-Receiving a calculated grade doesn't harm your application in that it will continue through the admissions process the same as it would if you had taken your exams as expected.
+Receiving a Teacher Assessed Grade doesn't harm your application in that it will continue through the admissions process the same as it would if you had taken your exams as expected.

 If the university rejects your application because of your grades, then it's likely that you'll just have to accept this.